• Skip to main content

 Rajma chawal recipe.

-How long to soak rajma before cooking?
+How long to soak kidney beans before cooking?

 Ideally rajma should be soaked for at least 6 to 8 hrs.
 Red kidney beans need to be soaked a little longer (8 to 10 hours) as they take more time to cook.
 You can even soak rajma a night before to make for lunch.